$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 This paper is organized as follows.
 In section 2, we fix the PEL datum and discuss the corresponding Pappas-Rapoport splitting models.
 In particular, under a basic assumption on the datum we prove the smoothness of splitting models by a modified local model diagram.
 In section 3, we construct the universal $\G^\spl_0$-zip of type $\mu$ over the smooth special fiber $\scrA^\spl_0$ and study the induced Ekedahl-Oort stratification.
 As an application, we prove the open density of the $\mu$-ordinary locus.
 Along the way we also show that the Hodge stratification constructed in \cite{BijakowskiHernandez2022} descends to $\scrA_{0}$.
 In section 4, we discuss Hasse invariants on $\scrA^\spl_0$, by pulling back those on the zip stack constructed by Goldring-Koskivirta.
 We also discuss some concrete examples, in particular we compare the Hasse invariants and EO strata here with those constructed by Reduzzi-Xiao in \cite{ReduzziXiao2017} in the Hilbert case.
 In section 5, we first review Lan's constructions of arithmetic compactifications for splitting models, then we extend the universal $\G^\spl_0$-zip to the smooth toroidal compactifications $\M_{K, \Sigma,0}^{\spl,\tor}$ and prove the smoothness of the induced morphism $\zeta^\tor$.
 In section 6, we apply the method of Goldring-Koskivirta \cite{GoldringKoskivirta2019} to deduce similar consequences on Hecke algebras and Galois representations associated to torsion classes in coherent cohomology of smooth splitting models.
 Finally, in the Appendix we discuss related local model diagrams for general parahoric levels, and briefly review the construction of EKOR stratification on $\scrA_{0}$.\\ \\ \textbf{Acknowledgments.} We thank Sian Nie for some helpful discussions.
-The first author is partially supported by the National Key R$\&$D Program of China 2020YFA0712600, the CAS Project for Young Scientists in Basic Research, Grant No. YSBR-033, and the NSFC grant No. 12288201.
+We would like to thank the referee for careful reading and detailed comments, which help to improve the paper.